 The foxes in Guardian of Giria are red foxes (Vulpes vulpes).

-- Adult males are called reynards or dogs, adult females are called vixens and juveniles are called cubs, pups or kits.
+- Adult males are called dogs, adult females are called vixens and juveniles are called cubs, pups or kits.
 A group of foxes is called a skulk.

 - Red foxes live in family groups, with young from previous years often sharing the same territory if there is enough food to support them.